-- The purpose of this schedule is to report revenues and expenses for the 7-months ending March 31, 2021.
-This schedule mirrors Schedule 9 and Schedule 10 in the 2019-20 Financial Statements and the 2020-21 Revised Estimates.
-Account mapping should be the same as in the 2020-21 Revised Estimates. - The information calculated on the last column of this schedule DSB -Adjusted Balances - March 31 (Column E) represents the 7-month period Revenues and Expenses. - Important: Information reported on Schedule 20 must have been reviewed by the external auditor as part of the specified procedures and include any corrections made due to their review.
-These amounts are also populated into the Schedule 20 Summary. - Note all PPF funding flows through deferred revenues and is reflected on the Line 2.8, Other EDU Grants - Amounts from Deferred Revenues. - On April 20, 2016, the Ontario Superior Court issued its decision determining that The Putting Students First Act, 2012 was a violation of freedom of association and a breach of the Charter of Rights and Freedoms.
+- The purpose of this schedule is to report revenues and expenses for the 7-months ending March 31, 2022.
+This schedule mirrors Schedule 9 and Schedule 10 in the 2020-21 Financial Statements and the 2021-22 Revised Estimates.
+Account mapping should be the same as in the 2021-22 Revised Estimates. - The information calculated on the last column of this schedule DSB -Adjusted Balances - March 31 (Column E) represents the 7-month period Revenues and Expenses. - Important: Information reported on Schedule 20 must have been reviewed by the external auditor as part of the specified procedures and include any corrections made due to their review.
+These amounts are also populated into the Schedule 20 Summary.

+- Note all PPF funding flows through deferred revenues and is reflected on the Line 2.8, Other EDU Grants - Amounts from Deferred Revenues. - Line 2.8.1 was added to capture Stabilization COVID-19 Supports.
+Per Memorandum 2021:SB12, the Stabilization COVID-19 Support funding applies to school boards that do not have sufficient reserves to enable them to incur COVID-19 related expenses at levels comparable to other boards. - Line 2.8.2 was added to capture Supplementary COVID-19 Supports.
+The Supplemental COVID-19 Support funding is additional funding for boards who have accessed or expect to access 2% of their operating allocation from reserves for COVID-19 related expenses over the 2020-21 and 2021-22 school years. - Through the Enhanced Student Access to Free Menstrual Products in Ontario Schools Transfer Payment Agreement (TPA), boards have received dispensers and menstrual products that need to be recorded as an in-kind revenue.
+Boards should report this in-kind revenue as noted in Schedule D of the TPA in Schedule 20, between lines 2.9 and 2.14, with the description "PPF Period Poverty".
+The corresponding expense will be recorded on Schedule 20 line 11.4, Supplies and Services.
+The dispensers are considered operating expenses since they do not meet the ministry capitalization threshold. - On April 20, 2016, the Ontario Superior Court issued its decision determining that The Putting Students First Act, 2012 was a violation of freedom of association and a breach of the Charter of Rights and Freedoms.
 Settlements have been reached between the Crown and the union applicants of the litigation.
-School boards have been provided the funding through Transfer Payment Agreements (TPAs) to implement the settlements (i.e. remedy) on behalf of the Crown. - Report all remedy transfer payments as Provincial Grants on Schedule 20, in any line between Line 2.9 and 2.14.
+School boards have been provided the funding through Transfer Payment Agreements (TPAs) to implement the settlements (i.e. remedy) on behalf of the Crown. - Report all remedy transfer payments as Provincial Grants on Schedule 20, in any line between Line 2.9 and 2.14. - Record any payments made to employees as Other Expense in Schedule 20, Line 11.8.